idatta21/Project1/README.md

 ## `USAdetail`

-Returns all live cases for All provinces of USA.
-It can be use for a particular province with particular case type of USA too.These records are pulled every 10 minutes and are ungrouped.
+Returns all live cases for All provinces of USA.It can be use for a particular province with particular case type of USA too.These records are pulled every 10 minutes and are ungrouped.
 Country must be the slug from /countries or /summary.
 Cases must be one of: Deaths,Confirmed